Dance Theatre Fairbanks

 Ages 13+ Level 3 by placement

-Creative Movement is an introduction to dance for the youngest dancers.
+Creative Movement and Primary Ballet is an introduction to dance for the youngest dancers.
 Students learn through fun dance movements the concepts of counting, isolating body parts, balance, stretching, basic dance positions of the arms and feet, basic choreography while developing increased attention and retention.
 These classes are dancer/teacher classes.

 Ballet is considered the basis for all styles of dance technique.
 Regardless of what style of dance a dancer chooses to pursue he or she will undoubtedly be exposed to ballet terminology.
-Primary and Level 1 Ballet classes are where true ballet technique is introduced.
+Level 1 Ballet class is where true ballet technique is introduced.
 Young dancers learn basic ballet vocabulary and how to properly execute steps.
 Emphasis is placed on creating strong, well-placed dancers so the risk of injury is minimal.
 Dancers also begin to learn the art of expression and are taught to bring themselves out through their movements.
 Students will learn basic ballet class structure, body positions, ballet terminology, musicality and choreography in a fun yet structured environment.
 They will also learn dance etiquette where respect for the art of ballet, themselves, classmates and instructors is emphasized.
-Level 2, 3, 4 and 5 Ballet classes typically begin with a slow warm up at the ballet barre and progress through a series of jumps and turns in the center.
+Level 1, 2 and 3 Ballet classes typically begin with a slow warm up at the ballet barre and progress through a series of jumps and turns in the center.